Emphysema Treatment Guidelines

 - Lung transplant surgery (for severe, end-stage emphysema)

 Some people also choose to explore alternative treatments for emphysema.
-One such option is stem cell therapy, in which a person’s own stem cells are used to promote the body’s natural healing process.
+One such option is cellular therapy, in which a person’s own cells are used to promote the body’s natural healing process.
 This treatment – unlike others, which can only help lessen symptoms – has the unique potential to help reduce inflammation and possibly even slow the progression of the disease.
 However, it is best used as part of a comprehensive treatment plan, helping to enhance the effects of traditional treatments.